brookk16/Think-IT/README.md

 * [Queue](https://github.com/d3/d3-queue) 1.0.7
   * Used to force D3, DC and Crossfilter to wait until the data is fully loaded before rendering charts.

+* [SCSS](https://sass-lang.com) was used to add more progrmatic features to styling (and, as mentioned in "Background information", to demonstrate its effective use)

 * To minify HTML, [html minfier](https://github.com/kangax/html-minifier) was used

+* To minify CSS, [cssnano](https://cssnano.co) was used

 * To minify JavaScript, [Uglify JS](https://www.npmjs.com/package/uglify-js) was used